Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Advantages

-Pop cause of minimal negative systemic action and effect tachyphylaxis (addiction), preparations of the 2nd generation are the best suited for long-term use and have proven themselves well in the treatment of allergic seasonal rhinoconjunctivitis and rhinitis , pollinosis, atopic dermatitis (in complex therapy in the subacute stage) and bronchial asthma .
+Due to the minimal negative systemic action and effect tachyphylaxis (addiction), 2nd generation drugs are the best suited for long-term use and have proven themselves well in the treatment of allergic seasonal rhinoconjunctivitis and rhinitis , hay fever, atopic dermatitis (in complex therapy in the subacute stage) and bronchial asthma .

-These therapeutic agents can be prescribed to schoolchildren and students during the educational process, since they do not lower their concentration of attention.
+These therapeutic agents can be prescribed to schoolchildren and students during educational process because they do not reduce their concentration.

-Prolonged effectiveness, observed over 24 hours (which allows you not to do unnecessary receptions, but to limit them to 1 time per day).
+Prolonged effectiveness, observed for 24 hours (which allows you not to do unnecessary tricks, but to limit them to 1 time per day).

-Due to the relatively short application practice, all possible positive / negative effects of second generation drugs have not been studied as well as in the case of their predecessors.
-In particular, for this reason, most of them, according to the instructions for use, are contraindicated for up to 2 years, and the rest should not be given to children under six months.
+Due to the relatively short practice of use, all possible positive / negative effects of second-generation drugs have not been studied as well as in the case of their predecessors.
+In particular, for this reason, most of them, according to the instructions for use, are contraindicated up to 2 years, and the rest should not be given to children under six months.

 List of 2nd generation antihistamines, table

-Active ingredient Trade names of drugs Release form Age restrictions of use
+Active Ingredient Trade names of drugs Release form Age restrictions for use

 • Lovanik ;